Splashcard04/Map-Key/src/ReMapper/Wiki.md

 ## Import User Shared Environment

-Works in the opposite way to the afformentioned export function.
+Works in the opposite way to the aforementioned export function.
 This function imports the environment from a .dat file.

 ### Example